 Think of your product’s UI as the facade and the way your business works as the beams holding the structure together.
 If your product looks beautiful but the way it functions is terrible and hard to use, this discrepancy will always be felt by the user.

-One way service design helps avoid this kind of issue is through research: when you ask the right questions and find out what people are really looking for in a solution, you can learn firsthand what frustrates them both in and around the product they’ll be using.
+Service design helps avoid this kind of issue is through research, and so we see again why it, and why product development is important: when you ask the right questions and find out what people are really looking for in a solution, you can learn firsthand what frustrates them both in and around the product they’ll be using.

 This data is often organized into a service blueprint, which can be referred to throughout development to ensure that the entire experience surrounding your product is as amazing as the product itself.

-In competitive markets, this kind of holistic approach can easily make your company outshine a competitor’s.
-Design that emphasizes all-around consistency and quality will create a strong reputation for your brand that’ll keep users coming back for more.
+In competitive markets, this kind of holistic approach makes it easy to see why product development is important – because when you get all aspects of the product, the problems it solves (and how), the UI and the UX right, you can easily make your company outshine a competitor’s.
+A product boasting seasoned service design that has been perfected and emphasizes all-around consistency and quality will create a strong reputation for your brand that’ll keep users coming back for more.

 Service design creates new opportunities